 Within our beautiful environment, Frensham is able to offer the perfect natural balance of home and structure.

-During the day, boarders are indistinguishable from day students, sharing the same classrooms, day houses and lunchroom, but as the day ends they head to one of our three boarding houses.
-Hamilton House provides a cosy base for the youngest boarders in Years 7 to 9; the elegant Main House, with its sweeping lawn and awe-inspiring views, offers more grownup accommodation for the Year 10 and 11 boarders; and finally, Roberts House, the Sixth Form hub, brings together boarding rooms, day studies and social spaces for all Sixth Form students.
+During the day, boarders are indistinguishable from day students, sharing the same classrooms, day houses and lunchroom, but as the day ends they head to one of our two boarding houses.
+Hamilton House provides a cosy base for our boarders in Years 7 to 10.
+Roberts House brings together more grownup accommodation for the Year 11 boarders along with boarding rooms, day studies and social spaces for Sixth Form students.

-All three boarding houses are coeducational.
-In each house the boys and girls have separate dormitories with shared social areas.
+Both boarding houses are coeducational.
+In both houses the boys and girls have separate dormitories with shared social areas.
 Tech and WIFI are monitored and phones are stored away at night for the younger years.
 Prep time is set and a huge range of activities are organised from basketball to cooking plus shopping and cinema trips.
 Weekends, in particular, follow the flow and pattern that is family life with busier Saturdays and lazier Sundays.
 Throughout all there is a natural progression of what is expected from the youngest through to the oldest – a sliding scale of structure, freedom and responsibility.

 Our boarding houses are like big families – full of sisters and brothers, chatter and laughter, excitement and calm.
 It can’t be home, but it’s as close as you can get without being at home.